joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 This guide will concentrate on setting up WebJEA for self-service Azure Resource creation.
 However, WebJEA can be used to enable much more self-service automation.

-We will use a Windows Server 2019, running in Microsoft Azure, to run WebJEA from, and an Azure Key Vault to retrieve the secrets.
+We will use a Windows Server 2019, running in Microsoft Azure, to run WebJEA from.

 ### Prerequisites